HulyaMartli/HulyaMartli/README.md

 # 🏃🏻‍♀️💨 What am I up to these days?
 - 👩🏻‍💻 I’m currently working on Responsive Web Design.
 - 🤓 I’m learning HTML5, CSS3, Bootstrap, Javascript and a little bit Python on the side.
-- 🗨️ You can always poke me from <a href="#platforms">Discord</a>- or any other platform fits you- about anything related to coding, technology, etc., or just for chit-chat. 🧡
+- 🗨️ You can always poke me from <a href="#platforms">Discord</a> - or any other platform fits you - about anything related to coding, technology, etc., or just for chit-chat. 🧡

 # 😶‍🌫️ Personal